All Episodes

 That's why you have power.

-So you can basically say votes don't affect me.
+So you can basically say, votes don't affect me.

-That's the point of having power to be immune from votes.
+That's the point of having power, to be immune from votes.

-So really what we're talking about here.
+So really what we're talking about here, to get right down to it.

 So Trump needs to start doing his deals, and he needs to start being smart, showing us the smart.

-Make them quiet meetings here or there, and sit down and talk to them and sell them on it from the standpoint of what's good for America, whatever he takes, however he does deals, do it.
+Make them quiet meetings here or there and sit down and talk to them and sell them on it from the standpoint of what's good for America.

 Fine and dandy, very, very important.

-That it's not being reported on, so all of that was good too.
+So all of that was good too.

 It's designed to.

-It's designed to kind of blackhaul itself.
+It's designed to kind of blackhole itself.

 It's designed to suck itself into oblivion.